Donald Fowler

 Donald L. Fowler (September 12, 1935 – December 15, 2020) was an American political scientist, professor, and political operative who served as National Chair of the Democratic National Committee (DNC) from 1995 to 1997, alongside Chris Dodd as General Chairman during this same period.

 Fowler was a political science professor and businessman from South Carolina who spent most of his adult life in various Democratic Party roles, including state party executive director, state party chair, and CEO of the 1988 Democratic National Convention in Atlanta.

 Early life

 Fowler was born on September 12, 1935, in Spartanburg, South Carolina.
 Fowler earned a degree in psychology from Wofford College in Spartanburg in 1957 where he had his basketball jersey retired, was president of the student body, and became a member of the Kappa Alpha Order.
 For his master's and doctoral degrees, he attended the University of Kentucky.
-He taught public administration and American politics at the University of South Carolina since 1964, and also taught at Wofford College and The Citadel.
+He taught public administration and American politics at the University of South Carolina starting in 1964, and also taught at Wofford College and The Citadel.
 He was a colonel in the U.S. Army Reserve and a graduate of the U.S. Army War College as well.
 He retired from the army in 1987.